Active Tuning: Results and Discussion

-The results of the wave experiment reported in \autoref{table:wave_results} consistently support the findings from the pendulum experiments.
-That is, (a) when driven with Active Tuning, all models were enhanced, producing even better results than the explicitly trained denoising experts on all noise levels, and (b) Active Tuning did unfold the largest potential when applied on a model that was trained on very small noise (0.05), reaching the best RMSE scores on all noise intensities.
-As shown in \autoref{fig:wave_results} and in accordance with the previous experiments, the noisy signal observations (0.5) could be filtered effectively and latency-free (exclusively when using Active Tuning) to yield a smooth signal prediction across the entire spatiotemporal sequence.
+The results of the wave experiment (\autoref{table:wave_results}) consistently support the findings from the pendulum experiments.
+When driven with Active Tuning, the considered models produce better results than the explicitly trained denoising experts on all noise levels. \autoref{fig:wave_results} shows in accordance with the previous experiments that the noisy signal observations (1.0) is filtered effectively and latency-free exclusively when using Active Tuning, yielding a smooth signal prediction across the entire spatiotemporal sequence.
 While the two-dimensional output of the network operating in conventional inference mode is hardly recognizable as a wave, the network output of the same model combined with Active Tuning clearly reveals the two-dimensional wave structure with hardly perceivable deviations from the ground truth.
+More qualitative results can be found in \autoref{fig:wave_propagation_large} (\autoref{section:appendix:results}).

+We furthermore compared performance with a common, non-recurrent, sequence-to-sequence learning architecture.
+Here we considered a standard TCN architecture \citep{BaiTCN2018}, which we also trained to focus on all considered denoising levels.
+The full performance table is shown in Table~\ref{table:wave_resultsTCN} (\autoref{section:appendix:results}).
+The first result column in Table~\ref{table:wave_results} shows that even the best TCN performance is always outperformed by Active Tuning.
+Importantly, DISTANA with Active Tuning outperforms the best TCN results on all noise levels even when the DISTANA model was not trained for denoising.

-Note that we also performed experiments with other noise distributions (e.g. salt-and-pepper noise).
-Somewhat surprisingly the quality of the output was only marginally affected by this variation.
-Thus, in contrast to what is known about deep convolutional networks \citep{Geirhos2018}, the RNNs applied here apparently did not overfit to the noise type but only to the energy range of the noise.
+We also performed experiments with other noise distributions (e.g. salt-and-pepper noise).
+Somewhat surprisingly this manipulation affected the quality of the output only marginally.
+Thus, in contrast to deep convolutional networks \citep{Geirhos2018}, the denoising RNNs applied here did not overfit to the noise type.